 We usually consider functions for which the sets D and E are sets of real numbers.
 The set D is called the domain of the function.
 The number f(x) is the value of f at x and is read "f of x."
 The range of f is the set of all possible values of f(x) as x varies throughout the domain.
 A symbol that represents an arbitrary number in the domain of a function f is called an independent variable.
 A symbol that represents a number in the range of f is called a dependent variable.
-In Example A, for instance, r is the independent variable.
+In Example A, for instance, f is the independent variable and f is the dependent variable.